amgiraldi/fars/README.md

 These five functions help you import the datasets into R, assign names to the datasets, read multiple datasets into R at once, get summary stat from the data, and make plots of the accidents reported by loctaion.

-> The Funtions

-* **fars_read:** This function read an existing file in your directory and convert it into a data table in R. Keep in mind that the file to be imported into R must be in your directory, otherwise you may get an error.

-* **make_filename:** This function creates the name for the data file to be read into R.

-* **fars_read_years :** This function reads one or more datafiles into R at once.

-* ***fars_summarize_years:*** This function gives the sample size for each dataset imputed into it.

-* ***fars_map_state :*** This function plots a point at the location where the accidents reported for each year happened.
-You must provide the year and the state where you want to plot the accidents.It may be the case that there were no accidents reported in a state for a given year.
-In that case there will not be any points to plot.
-Also, the number provided for the state must be in the desired range, otherwise you'll get an error if the number given to the function is not associated with a particular state.